BelloMichael/Quicky_Tutorial/README.md

 #This is my first ever tutorial master cclass
-It is an amazing feeling to do this
+#It is an amazing feeling to do this
-This is a great avenue
+#This is a great avenue
+#It was a great show